sombriks/sombriks-hq/assets/posts/0009-gnu-make-as-js-build-tool.md

 and again over the eons, because people don't understand how make works.

 [Ant](https://ant.apache.org/), [SCons](https://en.wikipedia.org/wiki/SCons)
-and others existis because people didn't understood make.
+and others exists because people didn't understood make.

 For [Maven](https://maven.apache.org/) and [Gradle](https://gradle.org/)
 we open a small exception since they do more than build.